 PUTTING THE OFFICE OF THE SPECIAL ASSISTANT IN PERSPECTIVE

-The Office of the Special Assistant for Gulf War Illnesses has accomplished a great deal this year; however, we are not the only organization addressing Gulf War issues.
+The Office of the Special Assistant for Gulf War Illnesses has accomplished a great deal this year, however we are not the only organization addressing Gulf War issues.
 Throughout the Government, many have made significant efforts and deserve to be recognized.

 The Presidential Advisory Committee stimulated DoD to improve its efforts and provided oversight which led to a review of our standards and methods.
 Although we have had our differences, we recognize their dedication to helping our veterans.

-The Assistant Secretary of Defense (Health Affairs) shares with us the common mission to ensure our service men and women receive the care they need.
+The Assistant Secretary of Defense (Health Affairs) shares with me the common mission to ensure our service men and women receive the care they need.
 Health Affairs maintains the Comprehensive Clinical Evaluation Program, which provides medical examinations to our veterans.
 Additionally, they manage the Departments Gulf War related medical research program, and, with the JCS, they have the lead in the medical force protection program

-The DoD Inspector Generals investigation into the missing CENTCOM nuclear, biological and chemical logs and the Army Inspector Generals investigation into the events at Khamisiyah were important independent efforts.
+The DoD Inspector Generals investigation into the missing CENTCOM nuclear, biological and chemical logs and The Army Inspector Generals investigation into the events at Khamisiyah were important independent efforts.